elisemercury/Duplicate-Image-Finder/docs/faq.rst

 .. _v4.1.0: https://github.com/elisemercury/Duplicate-Image-Finder/releases

-When difPy receives a **"small" dataset** (<= 5k images), it uses its Classic algorithm and compares **all image combinations at once**, hence all of the image data is loaded into memory.
+When difPy receives a **"small" dataset** (<= 5k images), it uses its classic algorithm and compares **all image combinations at once**, hence all of the image data is loaded into memory.
 This can speed up the comparison processing time, but in turn is heavier on memory consumption.
-Therefore, this algorithm is only used on "small" datasets.
+Therefore, this algorithm is only used on smaller datasets.

 .. figure:: static/assets/simple_algorithm.png
    :width: 480